KieronKretschmar/MentorGG_ImplementationDocumentation/GitStrategy.md

 ### The Author(s)

-Is it an author's responsibility to:
+It is an author's responsibility to:

 - Write a summary of the included changes in the Merge Request description.
 - Assign an appropriate Reviewer.